swcarpentry/shell-novice/episodes/02-filedir.md

 the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.

-This command allows us to move to our `shell-lesson-data` directory from anywhere on the filesystem (including from inside `data`).
+This allows us to move to our `shell-lesson-data` directory from anywhere on the filesystem (including from inside `data`).
 To find the absolute path we're looking for, we can use `pwd` and then extract the piece we need to move to `shell-lesson-data`.